maysu1914/bootable-usb-media-manager/README.md

 this is the place where the project useful.
 It scans the root directory, and read the media files (extract the info of them) and I select the OS I wanted, it move the old files to its folder (with a question, or you can create new one) and moves the new ones to the root directory.

+you need admin privileges to run this project (because of the dism usage) (or use executable, it has a prompt for the admin privileges)

 this is my usb's root directory:
 ![usb root directory](https://raw.githubusercontent.com/maysu1914/bootable-usb-media-manager/readme/readme_files/usb_root.jpg)